lilgrg/hello-world/README.md

 Hi Human:

 Lil here, I like Node.js and express.
-I like coffescript as well.